jainmudit68/Textify/README.md

 Textify is a text decorator webapp.
+THis edits the text